-During January 2018 OPC's and transcribers uploaded 300 items to parish pages (including updated documents).
-New and updated documents added as we go through February 2018 will be published here.
+During March 2018 OPC's and transcribers uploaded 255 items to parish pages (including updated documents).
+New and updated documents added as we go through April 2018 will be published here.
 New images are added to our galleries on a regular basis.
-At present we have in the region of 5000 items awaiting upload, revamping or transcribing (however much more information is available elsewhere to be gathered in and processed).
-We are currently working on a census trancribing programme.
+We are always working on new items and information to add to the site and and currently hold a large of amount of items to be loaded (however much more information is available elsewhere to be gathered in and processed).
+We are currently working on a census trancribing programme as a priority.

-We currently have 49 OPC's and 6 Consultants who cover between them about a third of the parishes/pages of the 335 available.
-We also have 16 transcribers registered (not all active at present).
+We currently have 55 OPC's and 5 Consultants who cover between them 112 parishes/pages of the 335 available.
+We also have 18 transcribers registered (not all active at present).

-The site currently has nearly 400 registered returning users (figures reduced after removal of expired accounts) and the web site has been visited over 355800 times.
+The site currently has over 380 registered returning users (figures reduced after removal of expired accounts) and the web site has been visited over 368300 times.

-* * * * * *
+* * * * * * * * * *